Indonesian Air Force: 1980s–1990s

+2000s

+In 2002, Indonesian F-16s underwent Falcon UP program in the Netherlands with Koolhaas Alphen bv, and Daedalus.
 In that same year, the Air Force received two Sukhoi Su-27s and two Sukhoi Su-30s from Russia.
 The fighters were partly paid for in Indonesian palm oil.
 The purchase, however, did not include any weaponry.
-Seven KT-1B Korean basic trainers were also purchased.
+Seven South Korean KT-1B basic trainers were also purchased.

 By 2005 the Air Force was experiencing a logistical crisis.
-The F-16s and A-4s, which accounted for 80% of its air combat assets, were at the minimum or nil level of combat readiness.
-To respond to the crisis, in 2006, the Indonesian Air Force ordered three Sukhoi Su-27SKM and three Su-30MK2 to complete a full squadron.
+The A-4s were phased out of service in 2004, and to respond to the decreasing quantity of aircraft in service, in 2006, the Indonesian Air Force ordered three Sukhoi Su-27SKM and three Su-30MK2 to complete a full squadron.
 It was also made public that the four aircraft procured in 2003 were inactive and awaiting an upgrade of their communication systems, as they were incompatible with the Indonesian systems in use.
 The additional aircraft were ordered with systems complying with the Indonesian and international standards and would also include new weaponry for all variants.
 A further 12 KT-1b trainers were also ordered in 2006.

 Until 2008, the Indonesian Air Force had only purchased four types of missiles: KS-1 Komet, Vympel K-13, AIM-9 Sidewinder and AGM-65 Maverick.
 Starting from 2008, it started receiving more advanced Russian made Vympel R-73 and R-77 air-to-air missiles for its new Su-27 and Su-30 fighters.
 Also, a limited number of Kh-29, Kh-31 and Kh-59 air-to-ground missiles were delivered for the Su-30s.

 Local weapons are being developed such as P-100 air-to-ground bomb manufactured by PT Dahana and PT Sari Bahari Malang, East Java.
 P-100 has been successfully tested in Su-27 and Su-30 for ground attack missions.
 Large-scale production has received certification from Ministry of Defence.